 An unjust justice system

-As I interview sex offenders (physical and online victims), I continually learn that they only get slaps on their wrists for their crimes and often never receive jail time.
+As I interview registered sex offenders who had physical and/or online victims, I continually learn that they only get slaps on their wrists for their crimes and often never receive jail time.

-If there were harsher sentencing along with funding for rehabilitation for sex crimes, there would be less victims.
-Less offenders freely walking or having the ability to engage in child pornography means less victims.
+If there were harsher sentencing for accountability along with funding for consent education and more rehabilitation options for sex crimes, there would be less victims.

 The justice system is barely a justice system for victims at all when victims are liars until proven honest while sex offenders and predators are honest until proven guilty.